Submitty/submitty.github.io/_docs/instructor/exams.md

 If there is TA grading, questions can also be assigned page numbers by either instructor or student.
 In the TA grading interface, clicking on a question will open the corresponding page in the PDF.

+### Preparing the Exams for Scanning

+* If you notice a student has extra pages or missing pages, or the exam is rather crumpled, set them to the side for individual scanning at the end.

+* Scanning ~100-150 pages at a time works well, so for example if your exam is 14 pages (7 sheets of paper, front & back), separating the paper exams into stacks of 7-10 works well.

+* Make most stacks the exact same count, and make sure the person working the scanner knows how many pages to expect per pack (e.g. 98 pages or 140 pages).
+The scanner person should check the page count after each scan and try to catch problems early.

+* Use scissors to cut the staple corner off the exams.
+Tap the exam papers on a table to align the sheets and make it less likely to jam or crumble in the feeder when scanning.

+* Put a post-it note on the cover of the first exam of each page (remove the postit for the actual scan), and give a letter/name to each exam pile.
+Have that name match the scanned file name (either change the file name or write the scanner-generated name on the postit after scanning).
+This will help tracking down the pile if it needs to be re-scanned because of stuck pages or scan quality settings.

+* Optional: Re-Staple the exams after scanning.
+Note: This is less necessary if you've pre-printed exams with each students name on every page.

 ### Tips for Scanning

 Explore the options / settings on your scanner.
 Things to check: